First Assistant Attorney General (Medicaid Fraud)

 WHAT YOU WILL DO

 The First Assistant Attorney General (“First”) is responsible for leading a team of individuals with diverse backgrounds in investigations, the medical field, as well as civil and criminal litigation.
-The First reports to the Assistant Deputy Attorney General of Corporate Fraud and participates in management and leadership teams for the Section and the Office.
+The First manages the case law of the Medicaid Fraud Control Unit (MFCU), which includes both civil and criminal cases in both state and federal court.
+The First reports to the Assistant Deputy Attorney General of Corporate Fraud and participates in management and leadership teams for the Consumer Fraud Section and the Office.

 The First facilitates the work and operations of the Unit, promoting collaboration, engagement, integrity, and exceptional legal service.
 The First assigns and oversees cases to COMFCU attorneys, coordinates workflow, and carries an independent workload.
 In addition, the First has management responsibilities that include making hiring and salary recommendations; coaching and evaluating the attorneys and paralegal; and reporting to senior management on legal, operational, and personnel matters.